TheDreamLabUK/modules/github/workshop.md

 ### 6.1 Commit message generation

-Select changed files in **Source Control** tab → click ✨ **Rode Code › Suggest Commit Message**.
+Select changed files in **Source Control** tab → click ✨ **Roo Code › Suggest Commit Message**.

-### 6.2 Image‑to‑prompt via Rode Code
+### 6.2 Image‑to‑prompt via Roo Code

-1. Right‑click an image file → **Rode Code › Generate Alt‑Text**.
+1. Right‑click an image file → **Roo Code › Generate Alt‑Text**.
 2. The plugin uses the OpenAI Vision model; commit the alt text as part of accessibility best practices.

 ### 6.3 Prompt ideas

 * "Refactor this README into a beginner‑friendly tutorial."
 * "Suggest color‑blind‑safe palette variations for palette.json."
-  Rode Code will embed the suggestions as a Git patch you can stage.
+  Roo Code will embed the suggestions as a Git patch you can stage.

 ---